aimagelab/dress-code/README.md

 </table>

 ## Code
-Due to a firm collaboration, we cannot release code.
-However, t we supply an empty Pytorch project to load data.
+Due to a firm collaboration, we cannot release the code.
+However, we supply an empty Pytorch project to load data.
 ## References

 [1] Cao, et al. "OpenPose: Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields."
 IEEE TPAMI, 2019.